35-year-old woman followed into Chinatown apartment and stabbed to death

 Emergency medical personnel pronounced Lee dead at the scene.
 The investigation is ongoing, NYPD said.
 Nash was arrested on Monday — his eighth arrest since May 2021.

-There does not appear to be a connection between Nash and Lee, and the attack could've been random, according to CBS New York.
+There does not appear to be any connection between Nash and Lee, and the attack may have been random, CBS New York reports.
 She had multiple stab wounds and it appears a knife from her kitchen was used.

 Lee moved to New York City from New Jersey last year.
 She is a graduate of Rutgers University in New Jersey, and worked as creative producer, according to CBS New York.